We are a group of concerned Thurston County Citizens working for a sensible wireless code in our county.

 Thurston County is currently in the process of updating it's wireless code to comply with updated regulations from the FCC and to allow for the small wireless (4G/5G) rollout.

-The Thurston County Planning Commission has approved a draft of the wireless code and has sent it to the Board of County Commissioners for consideration, a public hearing date has not yet been announced. (draft found here).
+The Thurston County Planning Commission has approved a draft of the wireless code and has sent it to the Board of County Commissioners for consideration, a public hearing is scheduled for Tuesday, February 7th at 5:30pm (information from the County, draft code can be found here).

 Why Should You Be Concerned?